Microsemi/switchtec-kernel/README.txt

 Interface
 =========

-The primary means of communicating with the SwitchTec management firmware is through the Memory-mapped Remote Procedure Call (MRPC) interface.
+The primary means of communicating with the Switchtec management firmware is through the Memory-mapped Remote Procedure Call (MRPC) interface.
 Commands are submitted to the interface with a 4-byte command identifier and up to 1KB of command specific data.
 The firmware will